mloborev/HotDesk/README.md

 If you login as user, you will be redirected to your reservated workplace or, if you didn't reserve it, to reservation panel.
 If you already reserved workplace, you will see its name and list of your devices.
-If you don`t have your workplace, you will see list of all worplaces in database, id of them, their description and see, is it used or not.
+If you don't have your workplace, you will see list of all worplaces in database, id of them, their description and see, is it used or not.
 Below you can choose free workplace and list of devices that you need.
 After pressing "Choose" button, you will be redirected to your reserved place.

 If you login as administrator, you will see 4 buttons: